padrinobook/padrinobook/chapters/creating_models.md

 ```

-Here you can see the advantage of using associations: When you declare them, you automatically get methods for accessing
-the data you want.
+Here you can see the advantage of using associations: When you declare them, you automatically get methods for accessing the data you want.

 Ok, we are doing great so far.
-With users and job offers in place, let's add some tests to create and associate these
+With users and job offers in place, let's add some tests to create and associate these objects.
-objects.

 ### Testing With RSpec + Factory Girl

 When you use data for the tests, you need to decide how to create them.
-You could, of course, define a set of test data
-with pure SQL and add it to your app.
+You could define a set of test data with pure SQL and add it to your app.
 A more convenient solution instead is to use factories and fixtures.
-Think
-of factories as producers for you data.
-You are telling the factory that you need 10 users that should have different
-names and emails.
-This kind of mass object creation which are called fixtures in testing, can easily be done with
-[Factory Girl](https://github.com/thoughtbot/factory_girl).
-Factory Girl defines it's own language to create fixtures in
-an `ActiveRecord`-like way, but with a much cleaner syntax.
+Think of factories as producers for you data.
+You are telling the factory that you need 10 users that should have different names and emails.
+This kind of mass object creation which are called fixtures in testing, can easily be done with [Factory Girl](https://github.com/thoughtbot/factory_girl).
+Factory Girl defines it's own language to create fixtures in an `ActiveRecord`-like way, but with a much cleaner syntax.

 What do we need to use Factory Girl in our app?
 Right, we first we need to add a gem to our `Gemfile`: